By Ben

 things to do in Tashkent

-The madrassah's domes and minarets stand as silent witnesses to history, their elegance a testament to the skilled artisans of history.
+The madrassah's domes and minarets stand as silent witnesses to history, their elegance a testament to skilled artisans.

 Tip: Pausing and reflecting